Menu Close

 Karl Marx: Political Thoughts

-Philosophers have only interpreted the world, what matters is to change it.
+“Philosophers have only interpreted the world, what matters is to change it.” – Karl Marx

 Marx is certainly the greatest of all political philosophers.
-No other philosopher has such a influence like that of Karl Marx.
+No other philosopher has such an influence like that of Karl Marx.
 Marx himself has written that “Philosophers have only interpreted the world, what matters is to change it.”

 Marx calls his theory as Praxis.
 Praxis means action based on theory and theory leading to action.
 It means whatever we do should be based on the proper understanding and on the basis of understanding we should formulate our policies.

 Marx was concerned with the extreme exploitation of the poor, by the capitalist class.
-Hence he wanted to end the exploitation and to give a life of dignity to the poor.
+Hence, he wanted to end the exploitation and to give a life of dignity to the poor.
 He was critic of capitalism.
 He considered capitalism as inhumane.

 Since Marx is a critic of capitalism, he is a believer in socialism.
 Thus Marx is a socialist.